OwensCode/slack-plugin-docker/README.md

       so the container can read the project for building, and the target output directory will remain when the container is removed at the end of the build.
-   3. Map the m2repo in the current directory to a volumne on /var/m2repo.
+   3. Map the m2repo in the current directory to a volume on /var/m2repo.
 This directory will contain the Maven artifacts that are downloaded as dependencies during the build.
 This means the artifacts are preserved during builds, which is very useful because the largest part of the build